LLLiberti/LLLiberti/README.md

 ## Self-Introduction

--Li Bingquan, Class 1, Software Engineering, Class 23, School of Computer Science, Guangdong University of Technology/n -Like to  play badminton and some games/n
+-Li Bingquan, Class 1, Software Engineering, Class 23, School of Computer Science, Guangdong University of Technology

+-Like to play badminton and some games

 -I am a introverted person, but not entirely introverted